calemonte/bam/README.md

 ```
 node bamazonCustomer.js
 ```
 You can now "purchase" items using the CLI.
-Browse your options and pick one (or more that you like), but make sure you don't pick more than the inventory.
+Browse your options and pick an item to purchase, but make sure you don't pick more units than are in stock.

 ![Screenshot of the Customer interface](/assets/customer.png "Screenshot of the Customer interface.")